pmitev/UPPMAX-Singularity-workshop/docs/own_container.md

 [I 13:46:05.946 NotebookApp] [jupyter_nbextensions_configurator] enabled 0.4.1
 [C 13:46:05.946 NotebookApp] Running as root is not recommended.
 Use --allow-root to bypass.
 ```
-It complains but it seem sthat it will work.
+It complains but it seems that it will work.
 Exit form the container `exit`.
 Add `%runscrip`.
 Try to build the recipe you have assembled by now.

 ??? note "Singularity.jupyter"